fasmide/remotemoe/readme.md

 * proper ssh exit messages
 * tab complete
 * maybe dont allow acme to create certificate requests for hosts that do not provide https
+* ssh.Terminal provides a TabCompletionCallback which we should use

 Cool things that should not be done yet
 * in the terminal session, have a "debugon" command which provides the user with relevant info about connections being made, http requests etc